Solar stocks have cooled off quite a bit overall, thus...

 Clean and dependable energy is of paramount importance in the resource scarce, pollution rich, world in which we live.
 The answer to this problem?
 Last year, judging by the valuations of some of the solar stocks, the market acted as if solar would be the "be all and end all" when it comes to satisfying the global need for electricity.
 This bothered me, and I wrote the post about alternative energy in general to remind myself and everyone else that solar is only one player.

+It will take many sources of energy to fuel this planet.
+Solar power may not even play the biggest role, as coal in the near term and possibly geothermal or nuclear in the long term, may fill this spot.
+Regardless, solar will have its place in the overall picture, and more importantly right now solar energy has the investment and capability to develop enormously in the medium to long term.
 The valuations of many companies have come down quite a bit and are cheap.
 When the stocks of a robust long-term growth industry cool it's time to start paying attention.
 Solar stocks may not rebound tomorrow (though actually they may... this was a metaphor written on Saturday) but as long as the earnings keep accelerating and the overall market doesn't collapse there may be some enormous OPPORTUNITY developing in this space.

+However not all the stocks in this industry are equal.
+Both in terms of quality and price their exist considerable differences between the companies.
+In this industry especially, much like any new technological sector, certain winners will emerge and become very successful while others will falter.
 Additionally, as the industry develops we will continue to find opportunity on both the long and short side as certain stocks become too richly valued or very undervalued.
 This post looks at the long side but trades for shorts are also an area of possibility.
 Such volatility often offers inroads to success.
 Those who have at least a basic understanding of the industry, how it works, and what separates one company from another will be in the best position to take advantage of opportunities.
 I want You, and I, to be in a position to take best advantage of the solar Phenomenon...

 If you hadn't noticed oil prices are at all time highs.
 Global warming is a major political issue.
 It is very possible that as we move into the US election and beyond (especially if the Dems win the White House) that the buzz word "solar" will be big.
 Additionally the earnings of solar companies will be hard to ignore.
 Unless the overall market falls apart between now and Dec certain solar stocks may offer a very nice play to buy a little in pieces now and hold until the end of the year or beyond.
 The earnings have little or nothing to do with the US economy and the initial hype of solar stocks has cleared and left some real value behind.
 What we may find is the kind of value play for out of favor stocks (see Building Your Arsenal) that pays off down the road.